We are delighted to invite you to our Annual Conference which will take place on Thursday, 19th May 2022.

 Stephen Worthington KC

-His work involves very high value catastrophic injury claims principally for insurers.
+His work involves very high value catastrophic injury claims principally involving brain and spinal injuries.

 He also has a particular specialism in motor insurance law for which he is considered to be one of the UK’s pre-eminent lawyers.